Written by Amy (she/her), student

 As cliché as it sounds, your friends in high school are going to be the ones who make your final year the best it can be.
 They will be there to celebrate with when you receive your offers of admission from universities, or to enjoy those more low-key hangouts like spending your weekends binge-watching Netflix and eating pizza.

 Before everyone splits ways to go to college, university, or wherever else life takes you, make sure you try to plan something fun together!
 For example, my friends and I went to an Ed Sheeran concert on one of the last weeks of high school.
-This was a great way to see my favourite artist and to make long-lasting memories with my best friends!
+This was a great way to see my favourite artist and make long-lasting memories with my best friends!

 Trips don't have to be adventurous to be a truly great time spent with friends.

-Even though the concert was only a quick drive away it still was a great memory.
+Even though the concert was only a quick drive away, it was still a great memory.
 We even re-lived the experience last summer – we went to see Ed Sheeran again before my best friend returned to Halifax for school!
 Spending time and having fun together helped create and strengthen our bonds before going our separate ways.

 Looking back at my time in high school, I also realized what an impact some of my teachers had on me.
 Believe it or not, teachers do have a life outside of school, and can actually make great friends after graduating!